DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 T1 Jul 20, 2026 · First exchange

-10 to 16 states issue non-cooperation orders.
-Three to six governors openly resist federal directives.
-One armed standoff between state police and federal agents, no shots fired.
-The federalism-crisis flag trips for the first time.
+10–16 states issued non-cooperation orders against the DHS paramilitary deployments.
+Three to six governors openly resisted federal directives.
+One armed standoff between state police and federal agents — no shots fired.
+The federalism-crisis flag tripped for the first time.

 T2 Aug 24, 2026 · Things break loudly

-The federal government tries to arrest one to three governors.
-Mostly blocked by state police and uncooperative National Guard units.
-A loose "Compact" starts emerging — 17 governors, controlling roughly half the population and just over half the GDP.
+The federal government tried to arrest 1–3 of those governors.
+Mostly blocked, by state police and uncooperative National Guard units.
+A loose "Compact" started emerging: 17 governors, controlling roughly half the US population and just over half the GDP.

 State sovereignty doctrine in resistant states